Visual PeaceTech

 About

 “What could happen if developments in digital technology, visual art-making processes and security practices were by design directed at achieving sustaining peace?
-Could we, then, rightfully speak of ‘peace technology’ – or even ‘visual peace technology’ – as enhancing experiences of security for people in conflict-affected communities?
-What would the role of digital visual images be in such peace work?
+Could we, then, rightfully speak of ‘peace technology’ – or even ‘visual peace technology’ – as enhancing experiences of security for people in war-affected communities?
+What would the role of digital visual images be in such security-building work?

 These questions, in their first and most basic form, appeared in my head as, partly due to the pandemic, I found myself increasingly immersed in digital technologies in general and, as my interests go, digital visual art-making.
-The questions eventually turned into a research plan, which is now the basis of my Ph.D. project summarized here…”
+The questions eventually turned into a research plan… And then many things turned around for me because of russia’s full-scale invasion against Ukraine…”

 Yelyzaveta (Lisa) Glybchenko